ConfigHubPub/Docs/documentation/pages/getting_started/install.rst

 ConfigHub License File
 ~~~~~~~~~~~~~~~~~~~~~~

+If you are using a Free ConfigHub version, you do not need a license file.

-Place your license file "license.json" received from ConfigHub into the confighub-<version> directory
+For Enterprise license holders, place your license file "license.json" received from ConfigHub into the
-(same directory as the confighub.properties file.)
+confighub-<version> directory (same directory as the confighub.properties file.)